fastify/fastify/docs/Serverless.md

 ### Implement and export the function

-Final step, implement the function to handle the request with Fastify and export it
+Final step, implement the function to handle the request and passing it to Fastify by emitting `request` event to `fastify.server`

 ```js
 const fastifyFunction = async (request, reply) => {